pyrocms/pyrocms/docs/setup/installation.md

 You may install PyroCMS by issuing the Composer `create-project` command in your terminal:

     composer create-project pyrocms/pyrocms=3.0-beta1 --prefer-dist

+<a name="directory-permissions"></a>
+### Directory Permissions

+After installing, you may need to configure some permissions in order to proceed.
+Directories within the `storage`, `public/assets`, and the `bootstrap/cache` directories should be writable by your web server.
+If you are using the [Homestead](http://laravel.com/docs/5.1/homestead) virtual machine, these permissions should already be set.

+**If, when trying to access the installer below, you get a white screen.
+Your permissions are misconfigured.**

 <a name="installer"></a>
 ### Running The Installer